DOMjudge/domjudge/doc/manual/install-judgehost.rst

 suffice to add a user and group ``domjudge-run-2`` with minimal privileges with the judgedaemon restricted to CPU core 2::

+  sudo groupadd domjudge-run
-  sudo useradd -d /nonexistent -U -M -s /bin/false domjudge-run-2
+  sudo useradd -d /nonexistent -g domjudge-run -M -s /bin/false domjudge-run-2

 The ``-2`` suffix corresponds to a judgedaemon bound to CPU core 2 with the option ``-n 2``, see :ref:`start-judgedaemon`.
 If you do not